CodingMoore/favorite_things/README.md

 This project is an exercise in creating a basic HTML webpage, very basic styling, creating a project fork, and deploying the project to GitHub Pages.

 ## Authors and Contributors
-Authored by: Randel Moore, Jeff Chiu, Ben McFarland.
+Authored by: Randel Moore, Zahnen Garner, Tawnee Harris.

 ## Contact
 RMGit.it@gmail.com